 - Spouse and Guest Programs

 All of the certification material will be presented through the manual and instruction during the three day course.
-There are not currently additional study materials.
 Participation in group study sessions has correlated with higher exam scores and is encouraged for all course registrants.

 The CGMP Exam is 100 multiple choice questions and a passing score requires at least 85 correct answers.
 The instructor is aware of the format, but not the content of the exam in order to provide a comprehensive learning experience.
 If the exam is not passed on the first effort, registrants are eligible to retest subject to proctor availability and a $50 retest fee.